fp-cybrilla/fp-cybrilla.github.io/identity/kyc_request.md

-# Kyc Request
+# Submit a video kyc application
 Use this guide to perform a video kyc for your investor.
+FP uses `KYC Request` object to represent the kyc application of an investor.
+You should create a `KYC Request` as the first step to initiate the kyc application process for the investor.

 #### KYC Request lifecycle
 1. The KYC Request will be in `pending` state when created.
-2. It moves to `submitted` state when all the required information is provided.
+2. Once all the required information is provided, the application is sent to the AMC and the request is moved to `submitted` state.
 3. The AMC verifies the data provided and accepts the request if the verification is successful.
 The KYC Request moves to `successful` state.
 4. If the verification fails, the KYC Request moves to `rejected` state.

 #### 1. Create a KYC Request
 You need to capture the investor's video and few data points to submit a request successfully.